X-10 Graphite Reactor: Operation

 The cooling system consisted of three electric fans running at 55000 cuft/min.
 Because it was cooled using outside air, the reactor could be run at a higher power level on cold days.
 After going through the reactor, the air was filtered to remove radioactive particles larger than 0.00004 in in diameter.
 This took care of over 99 percent of the radioactive particles.
 It was then vented through a 200 ft chimney.
 The reactor was operated from a control room in the southeast corner on the second floor.

-In September 1942, Compton asked a physicist, Martin D. Whitaker, to form a skeleton operating staff for X-10.
+In September 1942, Compton asked physicist Martin D. Whitaker to form a skeleton operating staff for X-10.
 Whitaker became the inaugural director of the Clinton Laboratories, as the semiworks became officially known in April 1943.
 The first permanent operating staff arrived from the Metallurgical Laboratory in Chicago in April 1943, by which time DuPont began transferring its technicians to the site.
-They were augmented by one hundred technicians in uniform from the Army's Special Engineer Detachment.
+They were augmented by 100 technicians in uniform from the Army's Special Engineer Detachment.
 By March 1944, there were some 1,500 people working at X-10.

 Supervised by Compton, Whitaker, and Fermi, the reactor went critical on November 4, 1943, with about 30 ST of uranium.
 A week later the load was increased to 36 ST, raising its power generation to 500 kW, and by the end of the month the first 500 mg of plutonium was created.
 The reactor normally operated around the clock, with 10-hour weekly shutdowns for refueling.
 During startup, the safety rods and one shim rod were completely removed.
 The other shim rod was inserted at a predetermined position.
 When the desired power level was reached, the reactor was controlled by adjusting the partly inserted shim rod.